johannesgrothe/Feedolin_RSS_Reader/.gitlab/issue_templates/Issue.md

 Defaults:
 - [ ] Naming Convention for Classes, Functions and Variables are met
 - [ ] Comments are sufficient
+- [ ] Tests for every new non-view class are created and used in testing

 # Effort:
 ?